pushrocks/cert/README.md

 So you need some kind of persistence between versions.
 This is why you can sync up all certificates to a git repo over ssh Just make sure your id_rsa is in place for the node user and is allowed for the origin repo.

+## Environment
+Since cert relies on [letsencrypt.sh](https://github.com/lukas2511/letsencrypt.sh) in the background bash is needed on the system.
+If you plan on using this on Windows check out [npmdocker](https://www.npmjs.com/package/npmdocker) which runs node programs in docker.
+As of summer 2016 Windows will also ship with bash nativly included.